Reform Timeline: Key Dates

 Phase 3 — Implementation (3 months before)

-- Validate technical integration with your PDP (if applicable).
+- Validate technical integration between your accounting software and your PA.

 - Send test invoices to your main customers and suppliers.